 Wayfair: We Dropped MyPillow Due to Online Pressure

-Politics, Pillows and Lawsuits
+Politics, Pillows, and Lawsuits

 This isn’t the first time Lindell has been controversial, even before he became known for his political views.
 According to Wikipedia, My Pillow, Inc. has been fined and has settled multiple lawsuits.
 These lawsuits range from false advertising to unsupported claims that its pillows could treat and cure diseases such as multiple sclerosis and cerebral palsy.

 But according to Business Insider, MyPillow has benefitted from the partnership.
 SimilarWeb data showed the company’s website averaged 2.09 million monthly visits in 2020, an increase of 157.1% over the prior year.
-That puts MyPillow above such well-known brands like Sleep Number and Casper.
-It paid off handsomely, too according to estimates (since MyPillow is privately owned, they don’t disclose financial numbers).
+That puts MyPillow above such well-known brands as Sleep Number and Casper.
+It paid off handsomely, too, according to estimates (since MyPillow is privately owned, they don’t disclose financial numbers).
 GlobalData estimates MyPillow brought in roughly $318.6 million in direct revenue from its website in 2019.
 That’s triple the analytics firm’s 2015 estimate of $104.8 million.

 Would you be more or less likely to buy a MyPillow based on the company founder’s politics?
 Or does it matter to you?
 Let us know in the comments.